2023-01-ITI415/mod1b-projects-EricReynolds63/Assets/03-Prototype1/README.txt

 	Prototype 1 - Ghost Maze

 	Loosely based on Pacman and Monkey Ball

+	HOW TO PLAY:
+		WASD/Mouse Keys to Move
+		Mouse Click to "TILT" (flings ball and pips into the air)

 	Gameplay Loop:
-		-Player dodges ghosts while collecting 'pips' for points as they rain down from the sky -At certain score thresholds, a bridge appears to the next arena -Each arena has associated pips worth more points, but harder terrain and more ghosts
+		-Player dodges ghosts while collecting 'pips' for points as they rain down from the sky -At certain score thresholds, a bridge appears to the next arena -Each arena has associated pips worth more points, but harder terrain and more ghosts Level 1 - 100 points to clear
+			Level 2 - 500 points to clear
+			Level 3 (BOSS) - 2000 points to clear

 	Components:
 		Game Controller